You would have heard people saying that avoid trans fats as much as possible.

 According to the study, the formation of plaques (build of cholesterol and fatty deposits) is due to the increase of bad cholesterol (LDL) and the decrease of good cholesterol (HDL) in the blood.

-So, it is widely accepted that if we lower our LDL cholesterol than we can reduce the risk of getting coronary heart disease.
+So, it is widely accepted that if we lower our LDL cholesterol, then we can reduce the risk of getting coronary heart disease.

 Moreover, it is estimated that the intake of trans fatty acids from partially hydrogenated oils is responsible for around 30,000 to 100,000 premature deaths in the United States.